sl5net/SL5_preg_contentFinder/docs/ERROR-FAQ/PHPUnit Error in IDE, Works in CLI/PHPUnit Error in IDE, Works in CLI.md

 # Try:
 use RemoteExplorer and "Open Foder in Container" now test should works

+then try

+# To regenerate autoloader, which Intelephense might use
+# Or composer update if you want to update packages

+composer dump-autoload -o
+composer install

+## Rebuild IntelliSense
+Ctrl + Shift + P, then Type
+Rebuild IntelliSense
+Wait (seconds) for the IntelliSense database to rebuild.

 # Explain:

 **Here's why "Open Folder in Container" with the RemoteExplorer - Containers extension fixed (or bypassed) both issues:**